Unicamp-OpenPower/openpower/content/home/about.md

   icon = "info"
 +++

-**Unicamp e IBM consolidam parcerias para comunidade acadêmica**
+**Unicamp and IBM estabilishes partnership**

-A Universidade Estadual de Campinas (Unicamp) e a IBM firmaram importantes parcerias para desenvolvimento da comunidade acadêmica na área de tecnologia da informação.
-As iniciativas envolvem dois projetos: uma Minicloud pública da Unicamp com infraestrutura da IBM Power Systems® e participação da universidade no consórcio OpenPOWER Foundation.
+Campinas Public University (Unicamp) and IBM have estabilished important partnerships for the development of the academic community in the area of ​​information technology.
+The initiatives involves two projects: a public minicloud within Unicamp with IBM Power Systems® infrastructure and Unicamp's participation in the OpenPOWER Foundation's consortium.